Continuity Planning

 We’re Here for You

-Before, during and after an emergency; the EDC is here to help you get back up and running.
-Contact us at the first sign of disruption, info@edcsarasotacounty.com and (941)309-1200.
+Before, during and after an emergency; we are here to help you get connected to resources and get back up and running.
+Contact us at the first sign of disruption.